bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 :::{glue:figure} ellipse-time-in-shadow-figure
 :name: fig:ellipse-time-in-shadow-figure

-The orientation of the Sun relative to the earth in this example.
+The orientation of the Sun relative to the Earth in this example.
 :::

 ## Solution